kevinl95/BlueKai/src/utils/UTILITIES.md

 ## Overview

-Three utility modules have been implemented to support the BlueKai application:
+Four utility modules have been implemented to support the BlueKai application:

 1. **StorageManager** - LocalStorage wrapper with error handling
 2. **DateFormatter** - Date and time formatting utilities
 3. **TextProcessor** - Text processing and manipulation utilities
+4. **CacheManager** - Cache management with TTL and LRU eviction

 All utilities are ES5-compatible and work with Gecko 48 (Firefox 48).